Licensed psychologist Alissa Briggs, PhD, discusses how to recognize signs of mental health issues in children

 What are some important things parents should understand about mental health related to children?

 Mental illness starts in early childhood and needs to be addressed early.
-Mental illness in children may manifest differently in adults.
+Mental illness in children may manifest differently than in adults.
 While an adult with depression may appear slowed, sad, and withdrawn, a child with depression may simply seem irritable and/or obstinate.
 Children may have a difficult time understanding and naming their feelings, which may make them more prone to acting out.

 If your child seems irritable, prone to temper tantrums, and generally uncooperative – especially if this represents a gradual or sudden change in their attitude and behavior – they may be struggling with mental health issues.